I want to invest in District 2 and make it an even more attractive place to live and visit and not just a bottleneck to get through.

 Ballot wording tends to be very confusing so that even if you know what the issue is, the consequences of voting YES or NO are unclear.
 I am a proponent of transparency and simplicity and I will work to clarify measures so that they don't require a law degree to understand.

 As we age, most people become farsighted, making it harder to read small text.
 Most devices allow you to change the font size of web pages or will speak the text for the visually impaired.
 A well designed site should be legible at all sizes and on various-sized screens.
-As county commissioner, I will have a close relationship with the technology teams to make sure that the website is updated with usability and user-friendliness in mind.
+As county commissioner, I have had a close relationship with the technology and communication teams to make sure that the website is updated with usability and user-friendliness in mind.
 Usability and design isn't just how something looks, it's how it works and how easy it is to understand and use.

 In 2017, the county did a good job of localizing the website and county connection newsletter into Spanish.
 However, we have large Korean, Vietnamese, and Chinese populations that would also benefit from translations.
+Since I was elected, we now have our website translated into 16 languages!